MarchCorbin/ideabox-boilerplate/README.md

 ### Iteration 2 and beyond

 After you have completed Iterations 0-1, your Project Manager will provide you with the next iteration.

+### Iteration 2 - Adding Ideas
+As a user,
+- When I click “Save”,
+- If I entered information in both the “Title” and “Body” input fields,
+- I should see a new idea card with the provided title and body appear in the idea list As a user,
+- When I click “Save”,
+- If I entered information in both the “Title” and “Body” input fields,
+- I should see the “Title” and “Body” input fields clear out As a user,
+- When I look at the “Save” button,
+- When either the “Title” or “Body” inputs are empty,
+- I should notice that the “Save” button is disabled because it is a lighter color and the cursor is not a pointer when I hover over it
+As a user,
+- When I click “Save”,
+- And a new card is successfully created,
+- I should NOT see the page reload

+### Iteration 3 - Favoriting & Deleting Ideas
+As a user,
+- When I click the "Delete" button on an idea card,
+- The card should be permanently removed from my view As a user,
+- When I click the "Star" button on an idea card,
+- When the button was an outline of a star (not favorited),
+- The button should now be a filled in star (favorited) As a user,
+- When I click the "Star" button on an idea card,
+- When the button was a filled in star (favorited),
+- The button should now be an outline of a star (not favorited) As a user,
+- When I delete or favorite any card,
+- I should _not_ see the page reload

+### Iteration 4 - Local Storage & Filtering
+As a user,
+- When I create one idea successfully, then refresh the page,
+- The idea card is still in the idea list
+As a user,
+- When I create two cards successfully, delete one, then refresh the page,
+- One idea card is still in the idea list (the one I did not delete) As a user,
+- When I favorite an idea card, then refresh the page,
+- That idea card is still in the "favorite" state with the filled in star icon As a user,
+- When I click "Show Starred Ideas"
+- I see only card that are favorited
+As a user,
+- When I click "Show Starred Ideas"
+- I see the text on that button has changed to "Show All Ideas" As a user,
+- When I click "Show Starred Ideas"
+- Then I click what is now "Show All Ideas"
+- I see all idea, favorited or not
+As a user,
+- When a type a letter or phrase into the search bar
+- I now only see the cards that include the letter/phrase in the title or body As a user,
+- When I backspace and delete something from the search bar, so that it's empty
+- I see all cards since no search criteria is being provided

 ## Rubric